 Our curriculum is in line with the statutory new National Curriculum, underpinned by our Christian foundation.
 It prepares our children for a constantly changing world, giving them the skills to contribute positively to society and live fulfilling and healthy lives.

-Our school values are: trust, respect, friendship, perseverance, forgiveness and honesty.
+Our school values are: trust, respect, friendship, perseverance, forgiveness, truthfulness and compassion.
 They are at the heart of all that we do.